charisgao/STAT-4830-Optimizing-Attention-Project/report.md

 ### Test case results

+TODO EDIT THIS

 Below are selected generation samples using the same prompts for both the reference and custom models.
 While the custom model's outputs sometimes drift or become less coherent, they still roughly follow the prompts and produce recognizable English words.
 This shows the model is capturing some of GPT-2's distribution, though it's obviously not perfect.

 **Prompt**: Hello, my name is

 - **Reference**: ...
 I am the founder of Inoscular Robotics ...
 - **Custom**: ...
 I have you doing so much easier than ever ...

 **Prompt**: The meaning of life is

 - **Reference**: ... matter's consciousness.
 True, you can stop ...
 - **Custom**: ... a newbies for what, welcome as an earthquake ...

 ### Current Limitations

 - **Minimal Dataset**: Synthetic or small text corpora, offering limited insight into real-world performance.
 - **No Actual Mask Optimization**: We used a fixed window, so there's no dynamic or learned mechanism yet.
 - **No Large Model**: GPT-2 was used purely for demonstration; we have not tested on bigger or more modern architectures.

 ### Resource Usage Measurements

 - On one T4 GPU on Google Colab, this ran very quickly with just the toy model.
 - These resource measurements are modest because our demonstration used a restricted sequence length and a small amount of data.

 ### Unexpected challenges

 - **Limited Coherence**: Attending to only 10 previous tokens degrades text coherence.
 We will need more sophisticated masking to handle longer contexts properly.
 - **Overfitting**: Because our dataset was tiny, we saw the model quickly saturate or jump around in text quality, suggesting the need for better regularization.
 - **Accuracy Concerns**: Potential accuracy degradation from over-sparsification.

 ---